tpanj/cht.exe/doc/compile_ms.md

 1. Create empty console app in VS
 1. Add files cht.c and rlutil.h.
 Add additioal directory include `C:\SDKS\curl\include` by right rigth clicking on project, Properties.
 Both showned on picture.
 ![ps](vs_urllib_setup1.png)
 1. Linking will failt if you build project now.
-You should setup linker with both: Additional Dependencies
+You should setup linker with both: Additional Dependencies: "ws2_32.lib wldap32.lib"
 ![ps](vs_urllib_setup2.png)
-1. and Preprocessor Definitions set.
+1. and Preprocessor Definitions set: "CURL_STATICLIB"
 ![ps](vs_urllib_setup3.png)
+If error about LIBCMT.lib appears, change Project + Properties, C/C++, Code Generation, Runtime Library.
+Set as "/MT". **But this only show problem with step 2a, use step 2b instead**.
+Better to leave it /MD.
+Amd give more RAM to VM.